Skip to main content

 1 mentions Positive Neutral Negative

-• “There is nothing too inventive or creative about the characters due to the limited animation and amateurish character designs.”
+• “There is nothing too inventive or creative about the characters due to limited animation and amateur-ish character designs on all four of them.”

 Skip Game Offers